planetwiide/miam-cloud/README.md

       - `filename`: The name to save the file as.
 - **GET /get/<filename>**: Retrieves a file by its filename.
 If the file does not exist, it returns a default image.
 - **GET /images/<image>**: Retrieves an image from the `front/images/` folder.
 If the image does not exist, it returns a default image.

 ---

-## System Configuration

-The `pystyle` library is used to customize the terminal interface.
-It configures the following:

-- **Terminal Size**: The terminal window is set to 160x50.
-- **Terminal Title**: Sets the window title to "miamcloud".
-- **Clearing the Screen**: Clears the terminal window before displaying the interface.

----

-## UI & Animations

-The script includes two ASCII banners (`miamcloud` and `banner`) which are displayed in the terminal.
-The `pystyle.Anime.Fade()` function creates a fade-in effect for the banner, giving it a smooth and animated display.

----